infinite234/ee6470-final/report.md

  ![source image](https://github.com/infinite234/ee6470-final/blob/main/new3.PNG)<br/>

 ## II.
 Implementation details
 ### 1. Implementation steps

-In this part we describe the basic structure of a DPD model which will be imlemented in our project.
+In this part we describe the basic structure of a DPD model which will be implemented in our project.

 |Step - 1 | Step - 2|Step - 3|
 |---------------|---------------|----------------|